Protecting the Rights of Individuals with Intellectual and Developmental Disabilities

 Send a Letter to the Editor

 We have provided contact information for newspapers throughout the state of Ohio.
 Please find your local newspaper and send a letter to the editor today.
-(Please note that papers which provide an email address for submission, typically require emailed letters to be written within the body of the email itself.
-Many newspapers do not accept letters which are submitted as attachments to emails.)
+(Please note that many papers require letters sent via email to be written within the body of the email itself – meaning they do not accept letters which are submitted as attachments to emails.)